MelanieTschiersch/RedundantPrefrontalHemispheres/README.md

 This repository contains the code used to generate the main figures and supplementary analyses presented in the preprint.
 The code includes simulations, data analysis, and plotting routines.

 🔒 Note: The dataset used in the study is not yet publicly available, but will be shared via this repository as soon as possible.
-To run the notebooks, it is recommended to install the environment contained in the environment.yml file with conda.
-The same environment can be used for models and data analysis.

 ### Getting started:
 To reproduce the results, we recommend using the environment provided in environment.yml.
 You can create the environment using: